python/cpython/Doc/howto/enum.rst

    additional type, all the members must have values of that type, e.g.
    :class:`int` above.
 This restriction does not apply to mix-ins which only add methods and don't specify another type.
-4. When another data type is mixed in, the :attr:`value` attribute is *not the same* as the enum member itself, although it is equivalent and will compare equal.
+4. When another data type is mixed in, the :attr:`~Enum.value` attribute is *not the same* as the enum member itself, although it is equivalent and will compare equal.
 5. A ``data type`` is a mixin that defines :meth:`~object.__new__`, or a